-⚠️ This service is not an emergency service.
-This service is not suitable for urgent or acute crisis support, including situations where there is an immediate risk to your safety or someone else’s, an acute need for hospital support, or active safeguarding concerns.
+I can work with complex and longstanding difficulties, but this service is not suitable for urgent or crisis support, including situations where there is immediate risk, an acute need for hospital care, or active safeguarding concerns.
 The inbox is not monitored daily, so I may miss urgent communication.
 If you are at immediate risk, call 999 or go to A&E. For urgent help, contact NHS 111, your GP, or your local crisis team.

 Contact